MZohaib364/Movie-Recommedation-System-based-on-scraped-data/README.md

 > Enter preferences for genre, minimum rating, maximum runtime, and age restriction when prompted.
 > Receive a movie recommendation based on your preferences.

-Technologies Used
+Technologies Used:
 > Python
 > Selenium for web scraping
 > Pandas for data manipulation

-How to Run
+How to Run:
 > Clone this repository to your local machine.
 > Install the required dependencies.
 > Run the main script.